stellardynamic/liskwall/README.md

 languages: html, css, javascript

-usage: download all files and open index.htm in a modern browser.
-Send a message to the displayed lisk address (testnet)
+usage: Download all files and open index.htm in a modern browser.
+Send a message to the displayed lisk address (testnet).

 Example: http://liskwall.korben3.com

+Available emoticon code: :), :(, +1 and -1.

 Feel free to create your own versions, this is just the beginning!